jaseflow/takeupsomething/content/interests/cooking.md

 </div>

 ## Heavy-bottomed Pot
-Heavy-bottomed pots are thicker at the base meaning that they absorb and distribute the heat in a more even fashion compared to a thinner version.
-This makes for more reliable and consistent cooking.
+Heavy-bottomed pots are thicker at the base meaning that they absorb and distribute the heat in a more even fashion compared to their thinner counterparts.
+This makes for more controlled and consistent cooking.

 ### Recommendations